knippcolin2-17/terraform-aws-network-platform/README.md

 # Terraform AWS Network Platform

-This repository demonstrates a **modular Terraform infrastructure design for AWS environments**, following best practices for Infrastructure as Code (IaC).
+This repository demonstrates an enterprise-style infrastructure platform built with Terraform for deploying modular AWS networking environments.
+The design models a real-world organizational pattern where a centralized platform/network engineering team manages shared infrastructure while application teams deploy workloads using standardized modules.

 It models a common enterprise deployment pattern where shared network infrastructure is managed by a **network/platform team**, while application teams deploy workloads using standardized modules.